LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

 # Speed Guide
-The Speed Guide utility allows users and developers, who do not have access to **Refinitiv Eikon**, a simple and quick way to easily browse the streaming services available within Refinitiv's Data Platform.
+The Speed Guide utility allows users and developers, who do not have access to **Refinitiv Eikon/Refinitiv Workspace** desktop applications, a simple and quick way to easily browse market data content available within Refinitiv's Data Platform.
 The following guide outlines the fundamental purpose of speed guides and provides basic instructions to use the utility.
 In addition, outlines the components and instructions to build the tool using the source code available within this project.

 # Overview

-The Speed Guide utility allows users and developers who do not have access to the Eikon Desktop application to browse streaming content available from Refinitiv's Data Platform.
-Streaming content can be accessed within ERT in Cloud or directly to your deployed Elektron services.
+The Speed Guide utility allows users and developers who do not have access to the desktop application to browse market data content available from Refinitiv's Data Platform.
+The utility provides access to either  cloud-based, Real-Time -- Optimized services or directly to your deployed Real-Time servers.

-When building applications consuming streaming market data, developers often need a list of RICs (Reuters Instrument Codes) for certain market, exchange, or instrument types.
+When building applications consuming streaming market data, developers often need a list of RICs (Reuters Instrument Codes), and the values they contain, for certain market, exchange, or instrument types.
 The list of fields provided for these instrument types will differ depending on the type of asset.
 To aid in the discovery and understanding of these assets, the Speed Guide utility is a graphical tool presenting data screen displays.
 These data screens, or ***speed guides***, help users navigate through the universe of RICs and list the fields available for the specific asset.
 Developers will be presented with a simple organization of the data to gain a better understanding which includes complex structures such as Option Chains, Indices, Futures, etc.

 The Speed Guide tool registers for Snapshot only data content (i.e, non-streaming).

 ## Utility download

-The executable program and Readme is available for Download within the [Refinitiv Developer Platform](https://developers.refinitiv.com/system/files/SpeedGuide_3.0.1.zip).
+The executable program and Readme is available for Download within the [Refinitiv Developer Platform](https://developers.refinitiv.com/en/api-catalog/elektron/elektron-sdk-java/download#refinitiv-real-time-sdk-tools).

 ## Running the Utility

-The Speed Guide utility provides the ability to connect directly to the Refinitiv Data Platform, via ERT in Cloud or access through your deployed Elektron system/TREP (Thomson Reuters Enterprise Platform) service.
+The Speed Guide utility provides the ability to connect directly to the Refinitiv Data Platform, via Refinitiv Real-Time -- Optimized or access through your deployed Real-Time streaming server (ADS) available within the Refinitiv RTDS (Real-Time Distribution System).

 The package includes 2 components offering multiple ways to launch the tool.
 Packaged are: